HomeMy WebLinkAbout07/30/84July 30, 1984

 A ONE -ACRE SITE AT THE CITY MAINTENANCE YARD,C

-ID THE REVENUE DERIVED USED FIR -5T
+THE REVENUE DERIVED USED iaa'

 REDUCE ANY BONDED INDEBTEDNESS RESULTING FROM THE ENACTMENT